|31/12/2010|| ScotRail set for £500,000 ticket refund over snow chaos [BBC News]|

 Renovation work continues on the Tay Bridge in June 2007.

 [Adrian Coward 09/06/2007]

 Superstructure of the High Girders being renovated.
 14.08.07.
 The supports look longer as it is neap tide.

 [Brian Forbes 14/08/2007]

-A Type 2 crosses the Tay Bridge with a Dundee - Edinburgh train in the 1980s, while two figures walk along the down line.
+A Type 2 crosses the Tay Bridge with a Dundee - Edinburgh train in 1982, while two figures walk along the down line.
 The piers of the ill-fated original bridge still stand alongside.

 Beautiful Railway Bridge of the Silv’ry Tay!

 Which will be remember’d for a very long time.

 |26/12/2010|| Flooding warnings as thaw sets in [STV]|

 |Temperatures are set to rise across Scotland on Boxing Day - prompting fresh warnings of burst pipes and black ice.
 [Note: follow link to see photograph Train tunnel: The casings used by ScotRail to defrost trains.]